-Hanken has two campuses: one located in Helsinki, in the capital of Finland, and the other in Vaasa, in the energy capital of the Nordics.
-Both cities have a vibrant business life and are definitely hubs for the Finnish industries’ headquarters and factories.
+Hanken has two campuses: one located in Helsinki, the capital of Finland, and the other in Vaasa, the energy capital of the Nordics.
+Both cities have a vibrant business life and are hubs for the Finnish industries’.
 The central locations make it possible to cooperate with businesses and different industries.
-This ensures that students are offered loads of opportunities to connect with possible future employers.
+This ensures that students are offered plenty of opportunities to connect with potential future employers.

-Hanken offers Master’s Program in Economics and Business Administration in English.
-It is a two-year leadership and business program in which students can choose between many different specializations.
-For applicants applying in the rolling admission between February – May, Business & Management specialization is open.
+Hanken offers a Master’s Program in Economics and Business Administration in English.
+This is a two-year leadership and business program, in which students can choose between many different specializations.
+For applicants applying in the rolling admission, Business & Management specialization is open.

-The rollind admission round to Business & Management specialisation for students applying with degrees from outside Finland is in February – May, 2020.
-The following tracks will be open in the rolling admission:
+The admission round to MSc in Economics and Business Administration for students applying with degrees from outside Finland is divided into 2 rounds:

 - Master of Science in Economics and Business Administration